phani-training/Documents/SignallingClient.md

 9. For the Rest API, use the C++ 20 features.
 Add the pre-processor directives  for C++20 warnings.
 10. Add the include folders as per the directories of chime-SDK-lib
 11. Add the include libs as per the libs available in the Unit-test.
 12. Build and Test the Application.

+#### NOTE:
+- As Signalling client Samples are using the folder structure called webrtc, our webrtc that we have generated uses the src folder.
+It is hard to replace all the src with webrtc or vice versa.
+- Tempororily I have created a copy of src into another folder called as webrtc.
+So please create this folder and add the contents of the src into it.

 ---------------------------------------------------------------------------------------------------------------------------------------
 ### Additional Include Directories copied from the chime-sdk-lib :